 “She offered to help me, as she worked in the industry and was in fact involved in an iOS project as a part-time job while still at university,” Patryk recalls.
 “She had good arguments, too.
 The money in IT isn’t bad, and there are many job offers.
 So I made the switch from German to Objective-C.”

 It wasn’t easy to learn a complex and almost entirely new set of skills.
 Patryk spent many hours learning and exercising.
 His girlfriend was there to help, and she made understanding concepts such as polymorphism or object-oriented programming much easier.
 Patryk also got an internship at a local company building games using the Corona SDK engine.
 For a month, he learned LUA and created simple mobile games.

 Though that company did not offer him long-term employment, Patryk didn’t lose his drive to learn.
 “I believe in putting in the effort,” he says.
 “You have to be stubborn about your goals, and keep going in spite of failures, which are sure to occur.
 Back then, I couldn’t easily learn from online tutorials, because I didn’t understand English well enough, and there weren’t any useful materials in Polish.
 I ended up using Google Translate and watching each video several times until I could make myself understand.”

 Patryk returned to focusing on iOS and got his first paid job in the industry.
 He worked at that company full-time for two years, learning all the while – though sadly not from more experienced colleagues.
 There weren’t any.
 The company was new and Patryk was their only iOS developer.
 This was a huge obstacle, with no one to learn from, no mentor, no peer reviews.
 His girlfriend convinced him that it was a good time to learn some foundations and go to university again to study computer science.
 So he did.
-Luckily a company he worked with helped him finance his education.
+Luckily, the company he worked with helped him finance his education.
 He also worked on improving his English on his own.